verrazzano/docs/content/en/docs/setup/customizing/ociLoadBalancerIPs.md

 Verrazzano allows customizing the load balancers allocated by Oracle Container Engine (OKE) using annotations defined by OKE.

-### Customizing LoadBalancer Shape
+### Customizing load balancer shape

-At the time of installation Verrazzano allows users to customize the shape and size of the load balancers created.
+At installation, Verrazzano lets you customize the shape and size of the load balancers created.
 OCI offers a flexible load balancer which uses Dynamic Shape:
 * 10 Mbps
 * 100 Mbps
 * 400 Mbps
 * 8,000 Mbps

-More details on service limits and shape can be found [here](https://docs.oracle.com/en-us/iaas/Content/Balance/Tasks/managingloadbalancer.htm#console).
+For more details on service limits and shape, see [here](https://docs.oracle.com/en-us/iaas/Content/Balance/Tasks/managingloadbalancer.htm#console).

-For example, setting up NGINX load balancer with `10Mbps` can be achieved as follows:
+For example, you can set up an NGINX load balancer with `10Mbps` as follows:

 ```yaml
 apiVersion: install.verrazzano.io/v1alpha1